ciena-blueplanet/eslint-plugin-ocd/.github/PULL_REQUEST_TEMPLATE.md

 * Closes #

-## Screenshots or recordings
-Please provide screenshots or recordings if this PR is modifying the visual UI or UX.

 ## Checklist
 * [ ] I have added tests that prove my fix is effective or that my feature works
 * [ ] I have evaluated if the _README.md_ documentation needs to be updated